linderkm/python-api-challenge/README.md

 # python-api-challenge

+NOTE: Per assignment instructions, the required API Keys are NOT saved in this public repository.

 This README.md includes sources for both VacationPy.ipynb and WeatherPy.ipynb.
 The cited number in the code comments corresponds with the numbers listed with the source in this document.
 -----------------------------------------------------------------------